haideralsh/ts-result/README.md

 This is not any better because now we lose the TypeScript null warning and we still have to check if the returned type is a `string` or a `User` which can be non-trivial.

-This problem is exasperated when we both the okay and error results share the same type.
+This problem becomes more pronounced when both the okay and error results share the same type.
 Let us say we only want to return the user id instead of the whole `User` object:

 ```typescript